magnusstubman/startup-scripts/osx/README.md

 1. Update placeholders in [startup.sh](startup.sh) and [perspective.plist](perspective.plist) by replacing
 	* `<specify an osx username here>`
-	We recommend you create a dedicated `perspective` user and use this
+	We recommend you create a dedicated `perspective` user
 	* `<specify the location of perspective root folder>`
 	Example: `/Users/perspective/perspective`